 Note about breaking balls: It’s important to learn the correct way to throw a breaking ball.
 When throwing a curve or slider you don’t want to snap or twist your wrist.
 Don’t start messing around with breaking balls until you have someone who can show you the proper way to throw them.
 Otherwise you’re likely to develop bad habits.
 It’s really more about hand position and finger pressure than anything else.

 For more Free Curveball Training Tips, visit CurveballMastery.com

 Now again with these three categories, there aren’t hard and fast rules.
 There can even be some overlap.
 For instance, you might have a really nasty sinker, in which case you’ve got something hard and something that moves all in one pitch.
-Or you might have a great knuckle ball that’s serves as something soft and something that moves.
 Or you might be like Mariano Rivera and have devastating cutter that’s hard and moves (but note, even the great Mariano eventually added a tailing two-seamer to give hitters a different look).